jean8mathieu/portfolio2.0/README.md

 There's 2 choices, if you would like to insert dummy data you can run the following command:
 `php artisan db:seed --class=DevelopmentSeeder` (Will create user, projects and tags)

+**If you run the command bellow make sure you create a user first.**
 The other choice is if you want to use this on a production server:
 `php artisan db:seed --class=DatabaseSeeder` (Will insert usual programming languages used)